English as a

-Students enrolled in ESL writing classes do not need to enroll in an FYS course.
-ESL students will not enroll in any English course until they complete the necessary ESL courses.
+Students enrolled in ESL writing classes will have to take the FYS101 International course but only after they have completed ESL112.
+ESL students will not enroll in any English course until they complete the necessary ESL/FYS courses.

 What happens after I complete the required number of ESL courses?

-Following the completion of ESL courses, students can enroll in English 101 (ENG 101)
+Following the completion of ESL courses and FYS101 International, students can enroll in English 101 (ENG 101)